ElliottStarosta/Food-Nutrition-Analyzer-Arduino-/README.md

 9. **Deleting a Food Item:**
    - Scroll down to the food item you want to delete.
    - Press the joystick to delete the selected item.
-   - Hit "Done" at bottom of page to go back to main menu
+   - Hit "Done" at the bottom of the page to go back to the main menu

    ![IMG_4872](https://github.com/ElliottStarosta/TEJ20-Summative-/assets/147102252/72d5ad8c-3ce7-4836-bdeb-4a341f52765a)
    ![IMG_4873](https://github.com/ElliottStarosta/TEJ20-Summative-/assets/147102252/59e4717c-910b-4d40-bcd7-88b3da35ce3c)